bitsofcotton/ddpmopt/README.md

     ./ddpmopt(32|64)?(mp)? + <in0out.pgm> <in0in.ppm> ... > cache.txt
     # apply color structure
     ./ddpmopt(32|64)?(mp)? - <in0.ppm> ... < cache.txt
-    # predict following image
+    # predict following image (each bit input)
     ./ddpmopt(32|64)?(mp)? p <in0.ppm> ...
-    # predict with whole pixel context
+    # predict with whole pixel context (each bit input)
     ./ddpmopt(32|64)?(mp)? w <in0.ppm> <in0-4.ppm> ...
-    # predict down scanlines
+    # predict down scanlines. (each bit input)
     ./ddpmopt(32|64)?(mp)? q <in0out.ppm> ...
     # show continuity
     ./ddpmopt(32|64)?(mp)? [xyit] <in0.ppm> ...
     # some of the volume curvature like transform
     ./ddpmopt(32|64)?(mp)? c <in0.ppm> ...
+    # test input series of graphics predictable or not (each bit input)
+    ./ddpmopt(32|64)?(mp)?
+T <in0.ppm> ...
     cp `./ddpmopt(32|64)?(mp)? i <in0.ppm> ... | sort | head -n ... | tr '\n' ' '` outdir

 # Re4-Leave
-We might re4-leave this repository with this update, however, if there's some sort of the reason to improve, we re4-open here, also, lieonn.hh change might be updated even we leave here.
+We might re5-leave this repository with this update except for lieonn.hh updates.

 Leave here but might return here after another implementations.